 Search engines, such as Google, create their listings automatically.
 Search engines crawl the Web, then allow people to search through what they have found.

-If you change your Web pages, search engines eventually find these changes, and that can affect how you are listed.
-Page titles, body copy and other elements all play a role.
+If you change your Web pages, search engines eventually find these changes, affecting how you are listed.
+Page titles, body copy, and other elements all play a role.